 There is no such thing as special user agents for price scraping.
 As you already know, it’s just crucial to use the most popular user agents for web scraping, because this is one of the ways to avoid being blocked by the data resource server.
 If you are using obsolete or rare user agents, there is a big chance that a web server identifies a web scraping process as suspicious and you may be blocked.

 If you want to choose the best user agents for web scraping, check a dynamic list of the most common user agents above.
 Also, if you are searching for the best web scraping tools for your business, check out Oxylabs’ Web Scraper API.

-Web Scraper API is a heavy-duty data extraction tool precisely built for data extraction from a majority of websites, ensuring 100% delivery.
+Web Scraper API is a heavy-duty data extraction tool precisely built for data extraction from a majority of websites, ensuring a high data delivery success rate.

 In short, a user agent acts as the bridge between the user and the internet.
 It gives the web server necessary information about your browser, software, device type and etc. According to this information, web servers can display different web pages for you.

 Setting up the most common user agents for price scraping, you reduce chances of being blocked by targeted servers, because it’s one of the first checks that allows websites to identify questionable requests.

 If you feel that everything is clear and you already want to start price scraping, you can register and start using Oxylabs’ web scraping tools right now!
 Don’t worry if you have some unanswered questions.
 You can discuss your case with our sales team by clicking here and booking a call.